Thursday, July 28, 2011

 Then west into the majestic Macdonnell Ranges, culminating with a sweet hike up and around King's Canyon, site of a famous scene from the cult classic "Priscilla, Queen of the Desert".
 I saw the movie at Tim's house the night before leaving on the roadtrip, and I assure you that witnessing the actor made famous by uber-serious roles of Agent Smith and Elrond dancing to Mama Mia in a blue sequined dress is a wonder to behold.

 And finally Uluru.
 Towering over us.
 Over me.
 Sitting alone with it, I began to understand the special reverence it inspires in the hearts of its native owners.
 Like most other visitors, we complied with their request to not climb the rock.
 Instead, we learned about the mala (wallaby) men who first climbed up in an ancient ceremony, the bark carved out of a tree to form simple but powerful spear throwers, and an actual blind mouse (marsupial) that lives underground and carries its pouch on its back.
 After, we hopped over to the Olgas, standing tall in the shadow of Uluru.
-I'll attempt to convey my thoughtful mood of the time in my next post, a quasi-poetic (don't worry, it's free verse; I won't torture you with forced rhymes) effort I composed that night.
-But be gentle; it's not my normal modus operandi.
-So check back soon for The haj - Nico and gang do Uluru. [title borrowed from a Leon Uris book I just read]
+Against the backdrop of the mountains, we saw a kestrel dive from the heights to catch its dinner in flight - the beauty and harshness of the Outback in motion.

 Tuesday, July 26, 2011